mindkin/hourfleet/docs/howitworks.md

 In either model, insurance payouts can be a combination of a fix fee, plus some share rate, or none of these things.

-> Special Case: A network, like a trial network, promotional network of wholey subscription based network, may not want to charge borrowers anything for using any of the cars on the network, and therefore there will be no revenue from usage at all.
+> Special Case: Special car sharing networks like: trial networks, promotional networks, or wholly-subscription based networks, may not want to charge borrowers anything for using any of the cars on the network, and therefore there will be no revenue from usage at all.

 This B2C and P2P parts of the financial model determine the fixed revenue of the business.
 The variable amount of revenue generated by actual usage of the cars by borrowers is determined by the 'Usage Model' or each car.
 Both B2C and P2P models support both 'Scheduled' and 'Immediate' usage models.